 The following flow process chart explains each possible insurance coverage.
 It must be noted that, regardless of the activity and type of insurance coverage, the organisation is ultimately responsible to ensure the participant is appropriately insured.

-54 Further information on the procedure to follow will be provided once the project is granted.
+&lt;sup>57 Further information on the procedure to follow will be provided once the project is granted.

 EUROPEAN SOLIDARITY CORPS PORTAL